-This Video Of Beyonce Getting Emotional While Receiving An Award Will Make You Cry
+Beyoncé Got Emotional While Receiving A Humanitarian Award & It Will Make You Cry

 Beyoncé Knowles-Carter is such an amazing queen that I sometimes forget she's also a regular human being just like us.
 You know, a woman who has actual feelings.
 On March 17, the "Run The World" singer got super choked up when she was honored for her humanitarian work at the second annual Wearable Art Gala.
 This video of Beyoncé getting emotional while receiving her award and delivering her acceptance speech had me in so many tears.
 I bet it will make you cry, too.